Hamid Naderi Yeganeh: Education

-Naderi Yeganeh received his bachelor's degree in mathematics from the University of Qom and a M.Sc. in Pure Mathematics from Sharif University of Technology.
-His MSc thesis was focused on numerical methods for approximation and visualization of invariant manifolds in dynamical systems.
-He won a gold medal at the 38th Iranian Mathematical Society’s nationwide mathematics competition held at Graduate University of Advanced Technology in May 2014 and a silver medal at the 39th IMS’s nationwide mathematics competition held at Yazd University in May 2015.
-A special report about University of Qom's achievements and statistics in the years between 2013 and 2020 issued by the university's budget management and published by the Iranian MSRT stated Naderi Yeganeh's winning a gold medal at the 38th IMS’s math competition as one of the five outstanding achievements of the university's students in the 2013-2020 period.
+Naderi Yeganeh received his bachelor's degree in mathematics from the University of Qom and a M.Sc. in pure mathematics from Sharif University of Technology and his PhD from University College London.
+His MSc dissertation was focused on numerical methods for approximation and visualization of invariant manifolds in dynamical systems and his PhD thesis title was Invariant Sets and Stability in Dynamical Systems Applied to Theoretical Ecology and Population Genetics.
+He won a gold medal at the 38th Iranian Mathematical Society's nationwide mathematics competition held at Graduate University of Advanced Technology in May 2014 and a silver medal at the 39th IMS's nationwide mathematics competition held at Yazd University in May 2015.
+A special report about University of Qom's achievements and statistics in the years between 2013 and 2020 issued by the university's budget management and published by the Iranian MSRT stated Naderi Yeganeh's winning a gold medal at the 38th IMS's math competition as one of the five outstanding achievements of the university's students in the 2013–2020 period.
 According to one of the 38th IMS competition committee members, winning a gold medal by a student from University of Qom was a highlight of that competition.

 Works

 Drawings of real-life objects

 Naderi Yeganeh has introduced two methods to draw real-life objects with mathematical formulas.
 By the first method, he creates tens of thousands of computer-generated mathematical figures to find a few interesting shapes accidentally.
 Then he changes the equations a little bit in order to increase the resemblance of the accidentally found shapes to real life objects.
 For example, by using this method, he found some shapes that resemble birds, fishes and sailing boats.
 In the second method, he draws a real life object with a step-by-step process.
 In each step, he tries to find out which mathematical formulas will produce the drawing.
 For example, by using this method, he drew birds in flight, butterflies, human faces and plants using trigonometric functions.
 Naderi Yeganeh says: "In order to create such shapes, it is very useful to know the properties of the trigonometric functions".
-In 2018, in an interview with the Sharif University of Technology Public Relations Naderi Yeganeh said: I use mathematical concepts in a work of art in a way that it could be thoroughly explained in a paragraph.
-That makes the understanding of an artwork's scientific underpinning easier.
+In 2018, in an interview with the Sharif University of Technology Public Relations, Naderi Yeganeh said: "I use mathematical concepts in a work of art in a way that it could be thoroughly explained in a paragraph.
+That makes the understanding of an artwork's scientific underpinning easier".
+More recently, he has introduced a method to describe an image pixel-by-pixel by using a network of mathematical functions.